-Key Intimate Scenes (KIS) is an Australian-based Intimacy Coordination Company which exists to support narrative content creators with specialist-trained Intimacy Coordinators for stage and screen.
-Our professionals are specialists in choreography, consent, and facilitation of industry best practice, for scenes which include simulated sexual activity, intimate touching, nudity, semi nudity and other potentially vulnerable circumstances.
+Key Intimate Scenes (KIS) is an Australian Intimacy Coordination Company which exists to support storytellers by providing specialist-trained Intimacy Coordinators for stage and screen.

-KIS acknowledges the first nations peoples of the various geographies on which we live and work, the ancestors past, present and future, and the institutionalised and social injustices which first nations, as well as other marginalised groups, experience to this day.
-KIS is an LGBTQI+ ally, and respects any nominated genders and pronouns with which a person identifies.
+KIS recognises the First Nations peoples of the various geographies on which we live and work, the elders past, present and future, and the institutionalised and social injustices which First Nations, as well as other marginalised groups, experience to this day.
+KIS is a rainbow ally, and embraces any nominated pronouns, genders and identities of any individual or community.

 What Makes Us Different